 Choosing whether to rent or buy is often difficult for many Americans.
 Renting has benefits like no property taxes, no association fees, no maintenance costs and more flexibility, but buying means you own your home and are building equity in that investment.

-According to Trulia.com, it is 33.1 percent cheaper for U.S. homeowners to buy, assuming they move every seven years and put down 20 percent of the purchase price.
+According to Nerdwalletcom, it is cheaper for U.S. homeowners to buy, assuming they live in the house for at least five years.
 There are many benefits to owning a home in addition to financial savings, like tax deductions for the mortgage interest, freedom to renovate and fixed housing costs.

 According to Abby Ulm, Manager of the Center for Financial Empowerment, there are additional items to monitor while weighing buying versus renting.